gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 Project under construction.
-First release early April 2024 🚧👷‍♂️ First Release is fucntional but complete
+First complete release early April 2024 🚧👷‍♂️

-What is missing:
+What is missing now:
-- Audio capture is broken (first 0.3 seconds are corrupted, I believe it is due to audio driver latency or python multithread erratic behavior),
+- Audio capture mistake (first 0.2 seconds are corrupted, I believe it is due to audio driver latency or python multithread erratic behavior).
-- Verification and deployment of dataset in Hugging Face
+- HF export not complete ´, including HF.
-- HF export not complete
+- File drop and upload not fully complete.
 # Synthetic Speech Dataset Generator (SpeechGen)

-With the rising number of ASR/NLP open source projects democratizing the AI human-machine interface comes with the necessity of getting better ASR datasets.
-This project delves into creating a simple-to-use platform to create Synthetic speech datasets, creating pairs of audio and text.
+With the rising number of ASR/NLP open source projects democratizing the AI human-machine interface comes with the necessity of getting better ASR datasets. <Whisper Temple delves creates a simple-to-use platform to create Synthetic speech datasets, creating pairs of audio and text.
 Translation powered by faster-whisper ⏩ Synthetic translations can be edited in UI Data viewer.
 User interface is created using PyQt5 and runs totally on local machine.